surfiniaburger/legendary-potato/README.md

 Our central circuit, **"Janus"**, creates a verifiable "Proof of Audit."
 It proves that a specific, secret adversarial prompt was used to red team an AI model, without revealing the prompt itself.
 This allows for private, verifiable AI safety audits.

+We are using `gpt-oss` to jailbreak itself and then using cryptography to *prove* that this kind of jailbreak is possible.
+We are using the model as both the poacher and the gamekeeper.

 ![ZK RedTeam](flow.jpeg)

 ## Features